-As of March 31, 2020, our cash and cash equivalents were \$52.1 million.
+At June 30, 2020, our cash and cash equivalents were \$194.4 million.
 We believe that our cash and cash equivalents, cash flow from operations and available borrowings under the JPMorgan Credit Agreement will be sufficient to fund our working capital and meet our commitments for the foreseeable future.
 However, we expect that we will require additional funding to continue to execute on our Partnership strategy.
 Such funding could include the incurrence of additional debt or the issuance of equity.
 Additional funds may not be available on a timely basis, on favorable terms, or at all, and such funds, if raised, may not be sufficient to enable us to continue to implement our long-term Partnership strategy.
 If we are not able to raise funds when needed, we could be forced to delay or reduce the number of Partnerships that we complete.

 See Part II, Item 1A.
-"Risk Factors - The ongoing novel coronavirus (COVID-19) pandemic could result in declines in business and increases in claims that could adversely affect our business, financial condition and results of operations."
+"Risk Factors - The ongoing novel coronavirus (COVID-19) pandemic could result in declines in business and increases in claims that could adversely affect our business, financial condition and results of operations" in our Quarterly Report on Form 10-Q for the three months ended March 31, 2020.